cfficaurzua/P5-SDCND/writeup_template.md

 I first tried using all the images but my computer couldn't cope with the memory needed to handle all the pictures so I cutted the set to use only 100 images, with the only purpose of trying different parameters.
 I tried changing the pixels, per cell and orients but as I increase the numbers I noticed that the time spended also increase, and with the default values (orient = 9, pixel_per_cell=8, cell_per_block = 2, spatial_size = (32,32) and hist_bins = 32) I got good results, over 86% accuracy, then I thought that with more pictures the classifier would be more robust, and If the algorithm encounters false positives I could treat them with a later postprocessing using the heatmap approach.

+The features were then scaled with the standardScaler provided in the skimage.preprocessing library, as shown below the scaled Features are more consistent.

+![alt text][image3tc charts]

-Then I extracted the features and train the linear SVM using the following parameters, using a aws machine to handle the amount of memory without collapsing.
+Then I extracted the features and train the linear SVM using the following parameters, using a AWS machine to handle the amount of memory without collapsing.

 |Parameter  |value |
 |-----------|------|